ladtopi/tiralabra-tuna/docs/specification.md

 ![sine](/docs/images/specification_files/specification_1_0.png)

 For musical instruments though, the matter is a bit more complex.
-A vibrating string produces a superposition of multiple frequencies, called _harmonics_, which are integer multiples of the fundamental frequency.
+A vibrating string, such as one in string instruments like a guitar, produces a superposition of multiple frequencies, called _harmonics_, which are integer multiples of the fundamental frequency.
 The fundamental frequency is the lowest frequency in the spectrum, and it determines the pitch of the sound.
 It commonly occurs though that one of these harmonic _overtones_ is actually stronger in intensity than the fundamental frequency.

 ![guitar](/docs/images/specification_files/specification_3_0.png)

 To combat this issue, one stategy is to apply _cepstral analysis_.
-Notice how the frequncy domain spikes above are evenly spaced?
+Notice how the the spikes in the frequency domain representation above are evenly spaced?
 This is because the harmonics of a frequency are integer multiples of the original frequency.
 The intuition for finding the fundamental frequency with cepstral analysis is the following.
 The cepstrum of a signal is the inverse Fourier transform of the logarithm of the spectrum of the orignal signal.
 For harmonic signals like that of a plucked guitar string, what results is a function that will have a peak at the period that corresponds to the fundamental frequency of the original signal.

 Obviously a signal can also have external elements that have an effect on the frequency spectrum.
 This is why pitch detection is a non-trivial problem.
 These